What is the School Games?

 Intra-school (Level 1)

 For many young people sporting competition is first experienced through intra-house teams, form groups or in PE lessons.
-This level of competition will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports that culminate in a School Games Day.
+This level of competition will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports that culminate in a School Games Day (or Sports Day).

 Inter-school (Level 2)

 Inter-school competition is for years 3 to 13.
 At this stage individuals and teams will be selected to represent their school at inter-school competitions, many of which will be leagues.
 Schools will have the flexibility to decide which sports to enter but are encouraged to involve as many pupils as possible by creating breadth in the sports they offer and depth through the creation of additional teams.

-Inter-school competitions should follow the sport formats as designed by the National Governing Bodies of Sport.
+Inter-school competitions should follow the sport formats as designed by the National Governing Bodies (NGBs) of Sport.
+For more information on the NGBs who work in partnership with the School Games please click here.

 School Games Festival (Level 3)

 Each county will host a multi-sport showcase event as a culmination of the year-round inter-school competition.
 Teams and individuals competing at inter-school level will win the opportunity to compete in this event.
 Pupils succeeding at this level will be encouraged to develop their enjoyment and talent in sport through existing National Governing Bodies' club and talent pathways.

-The School Games Festival is planned and managed through a Local Organising Committee in every county chaired by a Head Teacher and supported by the County Sports Partnership.
+The School Games Festival is planned and managed through a Local Organising Committee (LOC) in every county chaired by a Head Teacher and supported by the County Sports Partnership (CSP).

 This is a national multi-sport event, in which the country’s most talented athletes of school age compete if selected by a National Governing Body.
-This event will take place in high quality venues amongst a unique and vibrant atmosphere and supports athletes development; acting as a stepping stone to further national and international competition.
+This event takes place annually in high quality venues amongst a unique and vibrant atmosphere and supports athletes development; acting as a stepping stone to further national and international competition.